 • Naked Capitalism

 1. “Some things happen so fast they’re hard to see.
 Real estate market changes happen so slow they’re hard to see.”

 2. “It’s the delta, stupid!”
 The change in value is usually more important than the level of the value itself.
 Or as many economists would say it, “Flows are usually more important than stocks.”

 3. “People who don’t hold the mortgages they originate will always push for lower lending standards so they can sell more mortgages and make more money but they’ll NEVER say it’s so they can make more money.”

 4. “The National Association of Realtors will always push for lower lending standards.”

 5. “Housing advocates will always push for lower lending standards but they will NEVER admit that lower lending standards hurt lower-income homeowners and lower-income neighborhoods the most during the Great Real Estate Bust.”

-From 2011 to 2014 I had over 40 websites covering real estate in the zip codes and largest communities in Scottsdale, Arizona.
+- From 2011 to 2014 I had over 40 websites covering real estate in the largest communities in Scottsdale, Arizona.